JSALT2022CodeSwitchingASR/generating-code-switched-audio/README.md

    ```

    This will convert the segments to the names of audio recordings from `wav.scp`.

+### Note: From this step you can follow `run.sh` for an automated execution of the below procedures:

 3. Following the Kaldi style, copy the `wav.scp` file containing monolingual utterances to `data_dir`.
 Generate a recording dictionary as follows: